d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 We can demonstrate the use of padding and strides in pooling layers via the built-in two-dimensional maximum pooling layer from the deep learning framework.
 We first construct an input tensor `X` whose shape has four dimensions, where the number of examples (batch size) and number of channels are both 1.

+:begin_tab:`tensorflow`
 It is important to note that tensorflow, as well as other frameworks such as CNTK and Theano, prefer and are optimized for *channels last* input.
+This results in outputs that differ in dimensionality from MXnet and Pytorch, but contain the same numerical values.
+:end_tab:

 ```{.python .input}